citp/privacy-policy-historical/e/ex/exp/experient-inc.com.md

-> *The following text is extracted and transformed from the experient-inc.com privacy policy that was archived on 2007-04-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070402194828id_/http%3A//www.experient-inc.com/privacy/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the experient-inc.com privacy policy that was archived on 2007-12-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071223165325id_/http%3A//www.experient-inc.com/privacy/privacy.html) for the most accurate reproduction.*

 # Privacy Policy

-Privacy Policy Statement: Our Commitment to You

-****

 This is the Web site of Experient
 2500 Enterprise Parkway East, Twinsburg, OH 44087